What are the tax rates of the communities for which the City of Findlay administers the municipal income tax?

-Findlay and Arlington resident individuals who are 16 or 17 years of age, who have income that is subject to the income tax, must file even if no additional tax is due.
+Findlay, Arlington, and Carey resident individuals who are 16 or 17 years of age and who have income that is subject to the tax are required to file, even if no additional tax is due.

-Non-resident individuals, sole proprietorships, partnerships, limited partnerships, limited liability companies, limited liability partnerships, associations, corporations, trusts, and S corporations that own rental properties, conduct business, perform services, solicit sales, operate, or maintain an office in Findlay, Arlington, Mount Cory, Vanlue, or Carey must file, even if no tax is due.
-See ORC 718.01 and 718.02 for reconciling and apportioning business net income.
-See ORC 718.06 for consolidated returns.
+Non-resident individuals, sole proprietorships, partnerships, limited partnerships, limited liability companies, limited liability partnerships, associations, corporations, trusts, and S corporations that own rental properties, conduct business, perform services, solicit sales, operate, or maintain an office in Findlay, Arlington, Mount Cory, Vanlue, Carey, or Mount Blanchard must file, even if no tax is due.
+See Ohio Revised Code 718.01 and 718.02 for reconciling and apportioning business net income.
+See Ohio Revised Code 718.06 for consolidated returns.

 CITY OF FINDLAY